 This Chinese temple is one of the largest and oldest temples in South East Asia.
-The temple is located on top of a hill which offers great views over the city.
-The colours and decorations of the temple are so beautiful that you want to take a picture at every corner.
+The temple is located on top of a hill that offers great views over the city.
+The colors and decorations of the temple are so beautiful that you want to take a picture at every corner.

 Street Art in Bukit Bintang

-The streets of Bukit Bintang made a huge transformation.
-Once ugly and dirty streets and the place to be for drug dealers now colourful and happy!
+The streets of Bukit Bintang went through a huge transformation.
+Once ugly, dirty, and infamous for drug dealers, now colorful, happy, and amongst the most Instagrammable places in Kuala Lumpur.
 Definitely a cool place to check out if you like street art.
-The colourful streets are located close to the famous street Jalan Alor.
+Walk around and explore the different murals.

-Infinity Pool at the Face Suites
+Infinity Pool At The Face Suites

 The infinity pool at the Face Suites is simply amazing.
 The views you get when laying in the pool are the best.
 You can go to the pool when you book a room at the hotel, the Face Suites, or when you book an apartment through Airbnb in the same building.
-If you are on a budget the latter option would be best.
-Look up either the Face Suites or Platinum on Airbnb.
+If you are on a budget the latter would be best.
+Look up either The Face Suites or Platinum on Airbnb.

 Get $36 off your first booking with Airbnb!